Skin cancer checks: how to spot the signs

 When to seek help

-- itching, flaking, bleeding, crusting, weeping, or ulceration of any spots since you last checked
+- itching, flaking, bleeding, crusting, weeping, or ulceration of any spots or moles since you last checked

 - new spots that are dry and scaly; pearly, pale red, black or dark brown; lumpy, or have uneven or smudgy outlines